guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 As we'll be working on a prototype, I want to look into different rapid development tools.
 Meteor is one of those tools I would like to try.
 It's a new tool which allows for extremely fast development of interactive web applications.
 I need to set up a work flow which allows me to switch back and forth between the concepting, design development and monitoring phases.

 ##### Jelle
+Because I want to be able to communicate the concept and vision through storytelling in drawing/animation form I have to spice up my Illustrator and drawings skills again.
+I’ll be doing this by following some tutorials and by just doing it often.

 ##### Results
 * Creating a prototype/structure